rjsabia/russell-sabia-portfolio/README.md

 =============================================

 While there are dozens of repo's in my Github account, I tried to only plug in some of the more fun and functional ones.
-These project also demonstrate some of my core skill as a developer so please feel free to check them out.
+My goal was to try and demonstrate some of my core skills as a developer with these demo's, so please feel free to check them out.
 To navigate to these projects, either scroll down to the WORK section of the site or select WORK from the the menu.
 Once there, you can click on screenshot of the project to jump to a live demo, or click on the Github logo at the bottom of the block to jump to the repo.

 ![](./assets/work_screenshot.png?cropResize=300,200)
 ===============================================================================